 The failure in an emergency setting to properly diagnose and refer in the case of lacerations that may require plastic surgery can also give rise to instances of negligence.
 For instance, if a person were to attend an A&E department with a laceration following a fall or other accident and was just sent home because there was no plastic surgery unit at the hospital when they should have referred her to the closest hospital with a plastic surgery facility, this can result in delayed healing and markedly inferior outcomes, perhaps resulting in follow-up treatments that might otherwise be avoided, nerve damage involving chronic pain, scarring and serious disfigurement, whereas if the laceration had been properly cleaned and sutured by a plastic surgeon on the first occasion, all of that could be avoided.

 About McCarthy + Co

-With more than 25 years of experience in dealing with surgical negligence claims *, McCarthy + Co. has expertise in a wide variety of fields relating to medical negligence and personal injury.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with surgical negligence claims, McCarthy + Co. has expertise in a wide variety of fields relating to medical negligence and personal injury.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance on any form of medical negligence claim.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.